ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 ###Option 1: Automatically Instrumenting your App with Artisan

 Artisan comes bundled with an installer that will configure Eclipse and add the necessary files to your source root.
-It will also edit your AndroidManifest.xml to point to the CustomArtisanService that is needed to instrument your Artisan application.
+It will also edit your AndroidManifest.xml to point to the ArtisanService that is needed to instrument your Artisan application.
 For most cases, we recommend using the installer, but if you prefer to configure the project yourself, please skip forward to the next section.

 1\.
 Download the Install Wizard - You can download the Install Wizard by clicking on your App\'s Settings icon and click the Download SDK link